 Carpinteria Bluffs Nature Preserve

 Panoramic ocean and mountain views, a convenient location and the chance to see basking seals make this little trail popular with locals.
 It’s dog friendly, although dogs and bikes aren’t allowed in the seal sanctuary.
 Home to about 100 adult seals who give birth here, the seal preserve is not to be missed during your visit to Carpenteria.
 There are also bike paths in the area which offers views to the west and the beautiful farm scenery to the east.

-Widely respected for some of the Central Coast’s best surfing, every age converges here on any one day.
+Widely respected for some of the Central Coast's best surfing, every age converges here on any one day.
 Visitors who want to take in the wonderful ocean views, have a picnic, take photographs, or stroll the beach will want to visit Rincon.
-Lifeguards are not present, but swimming is still common here.
-Walking on the beach all the way to Carpinteria Bluffs is possible, just note that this remote northern section of beach might have some clothing-optional folks.
-The parking lot sits high above the sandy beach below.
-There is a tall stairway and a long graded ramp for access from the bluff top to the beach.
+Lifeguards are not present on this beach, but it is still great for swimming.